123456789_123456789_123456789_123456789_123456789_

 The db/schema.rb or db/structure.sql is a snapshot of the current state of your database and is the authoritative source for rebuilding that database.
 This makes it possible to delete or prune old migration files.

 When you delete migration files in the db/migrate/ directory, any environment where bin/rails db:migrate was run when those files still existed will hold a reference to the migration timestamp specific to them inside an internal Rails database table named schema_migrations.
-This table is used to keep track of whether migrations have been executed in a specific environment.
+You can read more about this in the Rails Migration Version Control section.

 If you run the bin/rails db:migrate:status command, which displays the status (up or down) of each migration, you should see ********** NO FILE ********** displayed next to any deleted migration file which was once executed on a specific environment but can no longer be found in the db/migrate/ directory.